incoder1/IO/README.md

 You can build shared or static library release or debug version, optionally you can on or off exceptions and rtti.

-If you choose MS VC++ solution as the Cmake output you can build with
+If you choose MS VC++ solution as the Cmake output you can goto target sub floder and build with next command
->	cd target
->	MSBuild io.sln /p:Configuration=Release /p:Platform=Win32
+>	MSBuild io.sln /p:Configuration=[Release|Debug]
-instead of cmake --build .

-Or build from IDE
+Or simply build solution from IDE

 ### Building with makefiles